 Stucco siding is the most efficient siding product.
 The others are not far behind, but this material became popular and wide-spread in the southwest because it kept the cool air in the house even as the sun beat down.
 If you’ve ever lived in a brick home you understand how easily bricks heat up then warm the home, which can be murder on a summer day in the south.
 Stucco is thick enough that it repels the heat from getting in and cool air from getting out, and just the opposite in the winter.

 Metal is very efficient, but not that far ahead of vinyl.
 Both metal and vinyl are excellent insulators, not to mention vinyl comes in a very high performance breed that carries extra insulation.
 However, metal outperforms vinyl in extreme cold.

 Wood is a solid fourth, not inefficient or non-protective, but manufactured siding products have an edge in outperforming natural ones.
 Engineered Wood holds up well to extreme temperatures, humidity & moisture.
 Special waxes & resins coat the wood to help resist moisture intrusion.

 Vinyl siding and aluminum siding are pretty equal.
 Vinyl won’t dent or scratch or need to be repainted since it is one solid material, the same color throughout.
 And aluminum outperforms every other material close to the ocean because it can resist the corrosiveness of the salty air.
 While vinyl may not need to be painted it often gets cracked, which is easy and quick to repair, but metal never breaks despite how easily it dents.

 If wood is treated routinely it will stave off water damage, dry rot, and insects, although as wood begins to dry over time it will begin to split and bow and allow more elements into small places.
 Engineered Wood stands up well to insects, rock damages & heavy winds.
 Over time, engineered wood outlasts wood in terms of maintenance and damages.

 Stucco siding at times can feel like it has a target on it.
 Woodpeckers can make softball sized holes in less than an hour, and because of its porous nature it will soak up nearly any color of stain, tree sap, or chemical and color the siding.
 It is also easily damaged by sports balls and direct strikes by bats or clubs or children.

-Installation: Metal siding is the cheapest to install, especially in the cases where the metal siding can be applied right over the existing siding.
+- Installation: Metal siding is the cheapest to install, especially in the cases where the metal siding can be applied right over the existing siding.
 In this instance there is no siding removal fee.
 Also, metal siding is applied with a hammer and cut with tin snips, which keeps the tools and the process very simple.

 - Vinyl & engineered wood are close behind metal, nearly a wash in savings year to year, but over the long haul metal will out perform vinyl.

 It is important to remember that good insulation will allow any siding product to perform well.
 If your insulation is not all that good, then you are depending on the siding, whatever type you have, to carry some of the burden.

-Metal is relatively carefree, though it does dent easily if there is heavy traffic or hail around your home.
+- Metal is relatively carefree, though it does dent easily if there is heavy traffic or hail around your home.
 Other than repairing dents, this is all.

 - Metal siding can be painted, which can help protect it, and stucco can be painted.
 Although stucco and metal really only vary in paint color.

-need to find a pro for your Siding Installation?Find Pros
+Ready to start your Siding Installation?Find Pros